-Subsequent to quarter end, on November 1, 2023, Morien announced that Vulcan Materials Company ("Vulcan"), owner of the Black Point Quarry Project ("BPQ Project" or the "Project") in Guysborough County, Nova Scotia, has decided to advance the BPQ Project.
-Vulcan has indicated a tentative, directional time goal of 18-months to complete various permit-related monitoring plans and commitments as outlined in the Project's approved environmental assessment.
+In November 2023, Morien announced that Vulcan Materials Company ("Vulcan"), the United States' largest aggregate producer and owner of the BPQ Project has decided to advance the Project toward development.
+Vulcan has indicated a tentative, directional time goal of 18-months to complete various permit-related monitoring plans and commitments as outlined in the Project's already-approved environmental assessment.